fakemanoan/fakemanoan.github.io/docs/kernelsu.md

 # Kernel SU support for Exynos 7420
 Kernel SU is a kernel root soultion.
 This is different from Magisk you install via a ZIP.

-KernelSU can be harder for apps to detect, meaning you have a greater chance of passing Integrity and root checks.
+KernelSU can be harder for apps to detect, meaning you have a greater chance of passing Play Integrity and root checks.

 You cannot use Magisk and KernelSU together.